 Meanwhile, elsewhere, something will be occurring that the Black Guardian has not yet anticipated.
 Forgotten by him as he grew to an all-powerful state is young Melody, hiding from it all with Beth.
 She will, by this point, have been in Beth’s house for several hours, but, given the lack of news about Sarah Jane and the others, will have been granted permission to stay for as long as she needs (although Beth’s mother already intends to have stern words with Melody’s adoptive mother).
-However, as the word “Doctor” descends across Europe, Laurel, Beth’s sister, will enter her room, where she will be playing Monopoly for the thirteenth time with Melody.
+However, as the word “Doctor” descends across Europe, Laurel, Beth’s sister, will enter her room, where she will be playing Pokémon on her Nintendo with Melody.

 “Beth,” she will exclaim.
-“You know what time it is, don’t you?”
+“You know what time it is, right?”

 Beth will sigh; she knows exactly what happens at this time of the week.
 She can’t go against their long-standing arrangement; it is at this time, every year, as they had agreed years ago, that the two of them go to visit the grave of their father.

 Melody will look at them in confusion, with her most inquisitive face on.
 “What’s going on?”

 Beth will look upon Melody with sad eyes; to leave her shall be a hardship, but a necessary one.
 She can’t be allowed to intrude upon the one thing that was still sacred to Beth, the one thing that she still shares with her sister above everything else, despite all the chasms that have formed between them.

 “I’m sorry, Mels.
 Me and Laurs have to go, but we’ll be back soon, I promise.
 Just stay here, and everything will be fine.
 Don’t leave this house, Play Monopoly or something.
 Mum’ll look after you.”